caraido/bahavior_rig/outline.md

 - [ ] Zach: look into selecting files/path from gui
 - [ ] Zach: look into checking if gpu available
 - [ ] Zach: popup window when trying to close gui? to stop experiment; also displaying should turn false whenever gui is closed?
+- [ ] Alec: instead of saving in Documents, save to the second SSD (e.g. D:\\behavior) and make a desktop shortcut; incorporate the rootfilename from the database
+- [ ] Zach: come up with a first pass at the processinggroup
+- [ ] Both: go back over some things and add warnings, but we will just pass the warnings to the gui, rather than Warnin() which goes to the python console
+- [ ] remove unused imports
+- [ ] import * file

 # index.html
-- [ ] filepath should be a post method, not get
+- [x] filepath should be a post method, not get

+# other gui
+- [ ] add axis labels to audio plot

 # main.py
 - [ ] make sure that saving and calibration are mutually exclusive, and that dlc and calibration are mutually exclusive